 How to Share a SharePoint page with Power BI report embedded in it

 After embedding the Power BI report into the page, let’s see how you can share it with others.
-A SharePoint page can be shared with other SharePoint online users (which usually are also Office 365 users).
-However, one important note is that; if a Power BI report is embedded in this page, then users need to have Power BI accounts to see it, and also their account should have access to that Power BI report as well.
-It means you need to manage permission in two locations; SharePoint online page, and Power BI report.
+A SharePoint page can be shared with other SharePoint online users (who usually are also Office 365 users).
+However, one important note is that; if a Power BI report is embedded in this page, then users need to have Power BI accounts to see it, and their account should have access to that Power BI report.
+You must manage permission in two locations; SharePoint online page and Power BI report.

 Access to SharePoint

-You can share the page with other users, simply using the Share icon at the top right-hand side of this page.
+You can share the page with other users simply using the Share icon at the top right-hand side.

-You can then add people from Office 365 accounts into the list.
+You can then add people from Office 365 accounts to the list.

 If you take a closer look at the screenshot above; I shared it with three types of accounts;

-- Power BI pro account; this is the account named “Reza Rad” in screenshot
+- Power BI Pro account; this is the account named “Reza Rad” in the screenshot.

 - Power BI free account